TunggTungg/wild-rift-hero-regconition/README.md

  <h1 align="center">Wild-rift-hero-regconition</h1>
 </p>

+## NOTE
+Make sure the query image has the face of the hero that exists in the hero class

 ## HOW TO USE
 First, download my code then put all images you want to query into 1 folder then run main.py and input folder_path.
 Finally, check output.csv for the result.
 You can watch the video for more details.

 ## Video: How to use